Where ships dock, to see and do, shore excursions, how to explore and get around, must-know and basics for cruise travelers to Split

 - Synagogue and Jewish cemetery.

-Just north of the People's Square, on Židovski pro.
-1. It isn't easy to find this small synagogue in a medieval building housing Split's Jewish cultural center.
-You will also find the remains of a 16th-century Jewish cemetery in the Marjan Peninsula.
+It isn't easy to find this small synagogue in a medieval building housing Split's Jewish cultural center.
+Where: north of the People's Square, on Židovski pro.
+1. The remains of a 16th-century Jewish cemetery are located in the Marjan Peninsula.

 How to explore Split on a cruise